uschpc/slurm-tools/README.md

 git clone --depth 1 https://github.com/uschpc/slurm-tools.git
 ```

 The scripts will be downloaded with execute permissions.
 If desired, move the scripts to another directory, such as a directory on `PATH`.
-If needed, install and/or load a compatible version of Python.
+If needed, load a compatible version of Python and/or change the hashbang to use a compatible Python executable.

 ## Usage

-Each script contains help and usage information that can be viewed with the `--help` flag (e.g., `jobinfo --help`).
+Each script contains help and usage information that can be viewed with the `-h/--help` flag (e.g., `jobinfo -h`).

 The scripts are described and shown with example output below.